 It shall also inform the driver about approaching bicycles while the vehicle is stationary before the bicycle reaches the vehicle front, taking into account a reaction time of 1.4 seconds.
 This shall be tested according to paragraph 6.6.

-The BSIS shall warn the driver, by means of an optical, acoustic or haptic signal, when the risk of a collision increases.
+The BSIS shall warn the driver, by means of an optical signal, acoustical signal, haptical signal or any combination of these signals, when the risk of a collision increases.

-An optical signal shall be maintained only for as long as the conditions specified in paragraph 5.3.1.4. below are fulfilled.
+An optical information signal shall be maintained only for as long as the conditions specified in paragraph 5.3.1.4. below are fulfilled.
 Deactivation of the information signal as a result of the vehicle turning away from the bicycle trajectory is not allowed as long as a collision between vehicle and bicycle is still possible, in case the driver would steer back towards the bicycle trajectory.

 5.3.1.1.
 The information signal shall meet the requirements as defined in paragraph 5.4. below.